ojkelly/paranoidmode.com/README.md

       -----BEGIN PGP PRIVATE KEY BLOCK-----

 So yes, be paranoid about your private key touching any networked computer, it will take barely a second for the key to be exfiltrated, and rendered insecure.
+And you will likely never know if this has actually happend.

 ### PGP and GPG